RuiGao9/RuiGao9.github.io/_pages/about.md

 <h2>About Me.</h2>
 <p>
   <img src="/images/GR-Hometown.jpg" alt="Hometown" style="width: 400px; float: right; margin: 5px 5px 5px 10px;">
-  I was born in a small town where people can drive to the border between China and Kazakhstan with ~80 miles.
-My family moved three times in the same area, and the second spot where it had around 50 families leaved a deep memory in my mind.
-That community spoken two languages and maintained a rich blend of cultural traditions.
-You may feel how beautiful it is by seeing the picture here.
-I introduced this peaceful place to all my friends who visited me, and I would love to introduce this beautiful place to more people.<br>
+  I was born in a small town less than 80 miles by road from the border between China and Kazakhstan.
+My family relocated three times within the same region, but the second place we lived—where about 50 families resided—left the most lasting impression on me.
+That tight-knit community, where two languages were spoken, was rich in cultural traditions and offered a truly unique and beautiful way of life.
+You can get a glimpse of its charm from the picture here.
+I introduced this peaceful place to every friend who visited me, and I’m always eager to share its beauty with more people.<br>
-  As the first person in his family to achieve a doctoral degree, he hopes to inspire his children and others to pursue higher education based on his limited expierences and stories.<br>
+  As the first person in my family to earn a doctoral degree, I hope to inspire my children and those who reach out to my website that they can do better, at least, than I have.
 </p>

 <p>